 - the Expected Family Contribution (EFC) calculated by the FAFSA.

+$225 to $4,450.
 Funds are limited.
-Priority consideration will be given to students who apply before
+Priority consideration was given to students who

-the priority deadline and have the greatest financial need.
+applied before the priority deadline and had the greatest financial need.

 OTHER IMPORTANT INFORMATION

 - This funding will not have an impact on your current or future financial aid eligibility.